“And I won’t sit down,

 “Ditching teenage fantasy means ditching all your dreams“

 Growing up in a very rural area with quite protective parents, going to concerts wasn’t easy as a kid, but when I finally had my first gig experience at the age of 16, I immediately felt like I had found the place where I truly belong.
 With the 18th birthday and the driving licence (and moving to the big city a bit later), there was nothing to stop me.
 There was this little voice in my head that said I might go and see my favourite band at that time (Die Ärzte, a German fun punk band that is incredibly popular within the country) more than once on their upcoming tour… That’s how the travelling started.
-Until today, Die Ärzte remain my most seen band (35 shows), closely followed by Muse (34 shows) who were the first band to lead me abroad for their show at Wembley stadium in 2010.
+Until today, Die Ärzte remain my most seen band (35 shows), along with Muse (35 shows as well, and counting) who were the first band to lead me abroad for their show at Wembley stadium in 2010.
 Soon I found myself travelling all across Germany and Europe, for Muse but also for a steadily increasing number of other bands.
 I can’t give you exact numbers, but by now I must have been to far more than 300 gigs in at least 16 different countries.

 “And I’m happy and I’m settled in the person I’ve become“